 Be consistent and make sure everyone in your household abides by the same puppy potty training rules.
 If you do not stay consistent then it will take longer to potty train your puppy.

 continue firmly with your potty training your puppy in spite of any difficulty.
 At times it may seem like your puppy just does not get it, but don’t waver and be persistent.

 Try to remain calm and don’t get upset with your puppy.
 It takes time to potty train a puppy.
-Be patient and you will be rewarded

 Don’t forget to give your puppy a ton of praise every time he goes potty in his designated potty area.
 This will help reinforce the behavior with your puppy.

 - Place the crate in your bedroom where the puppy can still see and hear what is going on.

 - Put a blanket or towels in the crate for bedding.
 A pup will rarely soil the crate, however, if he does, try removing the bedding.

 - A crate should not be too big, but large enough for the puppy to stand, stretch and turn around.

 - When placing the puppy in the crate, use the word “kennel” or “kennel up”.